Deadlock Ignorance in Operating System

 Deadlock Ignorance :

 Stick your head in the sand and pretend there is no problem at all, this method of solving any problem is called Ostrich Algorithm.
+This Ostrich algorithm is the most widely used technique in order to ignore the deadlock and also it used for all the single end-users uses.
+If there is deadlock in the system, then the OS will reboot the system in order to function well.
 The method of solving any problem varies according to the people.

 Scientists all over the world believe that the most efficient method to deal with deadlock is deadlock prevention.
 But the Engineers that deal with the system believe that deadlock prevention should be paid less attention as there are very less chances for deadlock occurrence.